efekos/Classes/wiki/getting-started.md

 # Adding a Perk

-Registering a perk is the same way too, all you have to do is take a look at `IPerk`.
+Registering a perk is the same way too, all you have to do is take a look at [IPerk](https://efekos.github.io/ClassesAPI/dev/efekos/classes/api/i/IPerk.html)s.